New Orleans Saints News: What Is At Stake In Week 16 Vs Pittsburgh Steelers? – Cam Vs Big Ben

 — Simon Chester (@SimonAChester) December 20, 2018

-After Cam Jordan’s comments began making the social media rounds, he didn’t backtrack but did clarify what he was saying about Ben Roethlisberger.
+After Cam Jordan’s comments began making the social media rounds, he didn’t backtrack, but did clarify what he was saying about Ben Roethlisberger.

 To be honest, I was thinking first ballot, not naive or biased to say that he isn’t a HOF but alas ????????????♂️